A moment-matching metric for latent variable generative models: Discussion

 \section{Discussion}

 As a comparative metric, MEGA is fast to compute and easy to interpret.
-The larger 1MEGA is, the larger is the gap between the first moment of trained distribution $p(x)$ and the empirical first moment of the data set $S$.
+The larger 1MEGA is, the larger the gap is between the first moment of the trained distribution $\hat{p}(\bx)$ and the empirical first moment of the data set $S$.
 Similarly, the larger 2MEGA is, the larger the gap is for the second moment.
-This can give us a quick and easy to compare and evaluate the quality of fitted models.
+This can give us a quick and easy way to compare and evaluate the quality of fitted models.

 However, there are still some limitations to this approach.
 The most obvious is that the formulation we propose only allow us to quickly evaluate the gap for the first two moments.
 This leads to an incomplete comparison of the learned and empirical distribution which can create some problems in niche cases.
 A example of this problem is the high performance of the simple Gaussian distribution.
-Usually, when fitting a Gaussian distribution to a data set we set the parameters $\mu$ and $\sigma$ to be the empirical mean and the empirical, thus the Gaussian mixture with a single component shows very good results (low MEGA).
+Usually, when fitting a Gaussian distribution to a data set we set the parameters $\mu$ and $\sigma$ to be the empirical mean and the empirical standard deviation, thus the Gaussian mixture with a single component shows very good results (low MEGA).

 Fortunately, we have designed this metric for complex latent variable model and there are no reasons to use it when assessing the fit of a single Gaussian.
 Additionally, other comparative strategies discussed in section \ref{rewo} can still be used in parallel of our proposed one.
+For instance, the MMD agree with MEGA in most experiments we have done but when they don't agree, they provide different information and can be complementary.

-We also want to point out that if a trained distribution has low MEGA but bad-looking generated samples this still provides us with insightful information.
+If a trained distribution has low MEGA but bad-looking generated samples, this still provides us with insightful information.
 It indicates that the problem is in the LVGM distribution's higher moments and our metric was able to provide us with that information very quickly.

 For regularization applications, we were able to successfully used MEGA with two different LVGMs, GMMs and VAEs.
-Though in both these cases we managed to achieve good results, selecting the appropriate constraint using the hyper-parameters was not an easy task and had to be done heuristically.
-This is certainly a weakness that should be addressed in future work.
+Though in both these cases we managed to achieve good results, selecting the appropriate constraint using the hyper-parameters is not an easy task.
+We recommend plotting the selected number of components against various values of $\alpha$ and to consider all of the models between the most and the least complex model.
+The use of a validation set can also help select the right value for $\alpha$.